JustinDFuller/justindfuller.com/poem/deep-blue-subaru.md

 Just the other day, I doubled back to check.
 It wasn't you.
 But it was at IKEA — a place you took me to.
+A place where we stole Lingonberry juice while you stole my heart.
 And it was a deep blue Subaru.

 Just the other day, I saw a blue SUV